escalantedanny/api_nodeSend/README.md

 # api_nodeSend
- service in node to send files from amazon
+ service in Node to send files into AWS